decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-06-09-phase-king-via-gradecast.markdown

 author: Ittai Abraham and Andrew Lewis-Pye
 ---

-In this post we overview a **simple** unauthenticated synchronous Byzantine Agreement protocol that is based on the Phase-King protocol of [Berman, Garay, and Perry 1989-92](http://plan9.bell-labs.co/who/garay/bit.ps).
+In this post we present a **simple** unauthenticated synchronous Byzantine Agreement protocol that is based on the Phase-King protocol of [Berman, Garay, and Perry 1989-92](http://plan9.bell-labs.co/who/garay/bit.ps).
 We refer also to [Jonathan Katz's excellent write-up](https://www.cs.umd.edu/~jkatz/gradcrypto2/f13/BA.pdf) on this same protocol from 2013.
 We offer a modern approach that decomposes the Phase-King protocol into a Graded Consensus building block.

 Phase-King has optimal resilience of $n=3t+1$, runs in asymptotically optimal $3(t+1)$ rounds (recall that $t+1$ rounds is [optimal](https://decentralizedthoughts.github.io/2019-12-15-synchrony-uncommitted-lower-bound/)) and each message contains just a few bits for a total of $O(n^3)$ messages (recall that $\Omega(n^2)$ messages are [needed](https://decentralizedthoughts.github.io/2019-08-16-byzantine-agreement-needs-quadratic-messages/) and we will show how to get it in later posts).